Shares Bazaar Research Analyst Investment Scheme: Key Risks

 • Whether the issue should go to SEBI, cybercrime authorities, or another forum

-If you are facing concerns related to Shares Bazaar Investment Scheme, you can report the matter to us for preliminary guidance.
+If you are facing concerns related to Shares Bazaar Investment Scheme, you can reach out to us for preliminary guidance.

 We review the available facts, help organize supporting material, and guide investors on the most appropriate complaint route, including regulatory reporting options where applicable.